 - Mental health cover

 There are many different types of health insurance policy on the market making it difficult to understand exactly what is covered on a health insurance policy.
 It is worth remembering that for most people, the motivation for taking out health insurance is often born from a desire to skip the NHS queues and this is something that every health insurance policy provides.
 If you simply want an insurance policy that would enable you to have surgery privately if needed, then a basic plan is all you would need.
 If you are worried about having to wait to receive consultations or tests or wouldn't be able to afford to pay for those yourself, then a more comprehensive health insurance policy would be sensible.
 It is worth making a list of your priorities first and foremost and you may want to read our article 'How to compare the best health insurance policies in the UK'.
 Once you have an idea of the type of health insurance plan you may need, you should seek independent advice.

-We have personally vetted the services of expert independent health insurance specialists Assured Futures*.
+We have personally vetted the services of expert independent health insurance specialists*.
 Its team of qualified advisers have access to every health insurance provider on the market and so are best placed to find the policy that matches your specific requirements.
 As they are independent, they will have your best interests at heart and they promise to match the price of any like for like quote you receive elsewhere. for a limited time, if you do buy your health insurance this way, you will receive £100 cashback* - the offer ends 31st January 2024.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
-The following link can be used if you do not wish to help Money to the Masses and not take advantage of any special offers - Assured Futures
+The following link can be used if you do not wish to help Money to the Masses and not take advantage of any special offers - Howden Life & Health